 - Mechanical or electric turn signals.

-Any Indiana resident who will be registering and/or operating any vehicle on Indiana’s public roads is required to meet a minimum amount of financial responsibility in the form of liability insurance.
-The minimum amounts are $25,000 for bodily injury or death to an individual, $50,000 for bodily injury or death to two or more individuals in a single accident, and $10,000 for property damage or destruction in a single accident.
-These minimums are also referred to as 25/50/10.
+According to the Indiana Department of Insurance, you must have at least $25,000 for bodily injury or death to an individual, $50,000 for bodily injury or death to two or more individuals in a single accident, and $25,000 for property damage or destruction in a single accident.
+These minimums are also referred to as 25/50/25.

 Motorcycle Rules of the Road